flutter/website/src/docs/get-started/codelab-web.md

 The app hits the breakpoint and pauses.
 In the DevTools screen, you can see on the left the value of `progress`, which is 0.
 This is to be expected, since none of the fields are filled in.
-Click the downward arrow to the left of the `this _SignUpFormState`.
-You can see the value of `_formCompleted` is false, as expected.
+Step through the for loop to see the program execution.
 </li>

 <li markdown="1">Resume the app.<br>